-For ages 2-4, our early childhood program meets two Sundays each month, from 9:30 -11:30 am.
+For ages 2-4, our early childhood program on Sunday, from 9:30 -11:30 am.
 Our youngest students also participate in school events and our Family Shabbat Services on the third Friday of each month, with services starting at 7:00 PM.
 Music, arts/crafts, stories and food play central roles in our early childhood activities.
-Charlotte Rosenberg, who coordinates our programs, also leads music for Shabbat Services as our Temple’s Soloist and helps develop music learning for students of all ages.

 * Post B’nai Mitzvah Class

 This teen program for grades 8 - 10 meets on Sundays and focuses on continuing the student’s education through studies and fun activities, leading to confirmation in 10th grade.

 * Confirmation Class

 In 10th grade, students study monthly with Rabbi Sidlofsky to explore topics including Reform Judaism and Jewish Bioethics.
 They discuss current topics of interest and help prepare a Confirmation service.

 Goals for each student: The goals every student, regardless of age, should gain from a Temple of Israel education are: create (improve) connections and community; gain significant learning (insights that could be life transforming); have fun; create (improve) our world (tikkun olam); and experience a safe, nurturing environment for spiritual searching and questioning.
 We want to give students the tools they need to want to lead active, committed Jewish lives.
 When a child leaves school, we encourage the parents to ask not only what did they learn, but more crucially, what good questions did they ask.